 House mice are the most common commensal rodent in the world.
 With tiny eyes and big ears, they’re far cuter than any rat (#sorrynotsorry, rats), but don’t be fooled: these vermin contaminate food stores and are direct carriers of many human diseases.
 Plus, they like to get biz-ay, if you know what we mean.
 One female can have a litter of up to eight babies eight times each year.
 These rodents will only bite if threatened or confronted.

 Lloyd Pest Control offers a wide range of services for rodent elimination.
 A supervisor will thoroughly inspect your home, making exclusion recommendations to keep more rats and mice from entering.
-He’ll check for evidence like droppings, nest materials, gnaw marks, etc. Though now entering its third century of use, snap traps are still a common cure.
-We also employ glue boards, self re-setting live traps, and, in some situations, bait stations.
+He’ll check for evidence like droppings, nest materials, gnaw marks, etc. Besides using traps (which are enjoying their third century of use), we also employ glue boards, self re-setting live traps, and, in some situations, bait stations.
 A supervisor will check back every 2 or 3 days to clear and re-set traps.

 Ants?
 Spiders?
 Fleas?
 Have Lloyd Pest Control give you a free instant quote for your home: